stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

     In order to properly indent the docstring, we need to add one additional level of indentation beyond what the function definition has (<code>col_offset</code>):
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="3">
-    The AST node we inject will be an <code>ast.Expr</code> node with an <code>ast.Constant</code> node inside containing the docstring itself:
+    The AST node we inject will be an <code>ast.Expr</code> node, with an <code>ast.Constant</code> node inside containing the docstring itself:
   </p>
   <p class="fragment fade-in-then-out" data-fragment-index="4">
     The <code>suggest_docstring()</code> function includes the surrounding <code>"""</code>, so we need to remove them (<code>suggestion[3:-3]</code>):